wyk9787/G-Thread/README.md

 Those are some of the limitations that G-Thread currently has:

+0. G-Thread only supports fork-join parallelism and does not support programs with concurrency control through synchronization primitives such as condition variables.

 1. Although stack and heap memory will work without any concurrency issues, the global variable still need to be protected by locks or other synchronization control to avoid concurrency bugs.